Ambae: Volcano

-Ambae is the emergent portion of Vanuatu's largest (most voluminous) volcano, Manaro Voui, which rises 1,496 meters above sea level, or about 3,900 meters above the sea floor.
+Ambae is the emergent portion of Vanuatu's most voluminous volcano, Manaro Voui, which rises 1,496 meters above sea level, or about 3,900 meters above the sea floor.
 A steam and ash eruption began on November 27, 2005, leading to a Level 2 volcano alert and preparations for evacuations.
-On December 8,2005, the eruption became stronger, displacing more than 3,000 of Ambae Island's inhabitants to elsewhere on the island and requiring the evacuation of two hospitals.
+On December 8, 2005, the eruption became stronger, displacing more than 3,000 of Ambae Island's inhabitants to elsewhere on the island and requiring the evacuation of two hospitals.

 On September 28, 2017, after a week of increasing volcanic activity to Level 4 (Level 5 being a major eruption), the government of Vanuatu ordered a complete evacuation of the island, home to about 11,000 residents.
 Ash from the eruption has covered the island, killing crops and polluting the air and water.
 In April 2018 the remaining approximately 10,000 residents were ordered to evacuate permanently.

 Demographics

 The population is Melanesian, though (anecdotally) ancient Polynesian admixtures have given Man-Ambae lighter complexions and Polynesian languages.
 Religiously Ambae is exclusively Christian, split into many denominations.
 These can be characterized in three stages: the original colonial-missionary churches (Anglican, Catholic), the second-stage, often American-origin evangelical denominations (Apostolic, Church of Christ, Assemblies of God), and the newer, less orthodox, fusion/'unity' sects.
 This last category includes many grass-roots groups originating within Vanuatu.
-Missionary activity from outside (as in all Vanuatu) continues, especially from Mormons, who have a growing following on West & North Ambae.
+Missionary activity from outside the country continues, especially from Mormons, who have a growing following on west and north Ambae.